bwigianto/numbersense/README.md

+# Numbersense

+This is a simple game testing your number sense skills.
+The problem types are based on past [numbersense](http://www.uiltexas.org/academics/stem/number-sense) tests.

+## Getting Started

+Assuming you are all set up with React,

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>